Florida State Capitol: The decision to preserve the Old Capitol

 The architects who designed the New Capitol were given the starting assumption the Old Capitol — which had to remain in use until the New Capitol was completed — would be removed.
 Therefore, the design of the New Capitol in no way reflected the style of the old one.
 The site design, also, was prepared under the assumption the space occupied by the Old Capitol would be vacant.
 Since the preservation movement did not begin until after the New Capitol had been completed, and the demolition was being prepared for, it was too late to make any changes to either the New Capitol or the site.

 The Historic Capitol was saved through citizens' action led by Secretary of State Bruce Smathers and then wife Nancy McDowell.
 The efforts were successful and the building was restored to its 1902 appearance, the final House and Senate chambers having been demolished (though there are no surviving drawings or photographs to inform restoration of the interior).
 Architectural highlights include the elaborate art glass dome, red and white striped awnings, and a representation of the Florida State Seal over the entry columns.

 In 2011, the Florida Department of Management Services, in conjunction with MLD Architects, began restoration of the Historic Capitol's cupola, which included new copper roofing, and Tallahassee's most photographed landmark unveiled its new dome in April 2012.

 The New Capitol

 Architecture and layout

-The Capitol Complex design was a joint venture of the architectural firms of Edward Durell Stone of New York City and Reynolds, Smith & Hills of Jacksonville.
-It was built according to Stone's signature style of "Neoclassicism," with an ornate grill surrounding a white-columned box.
-The design symbolized the growth and development of Florida.
+The current Capitol Complex design was a joint venture of the architectural firms of Edward Durell Stone & Associates of New York City and Reynolds, Smith & Hills of Jacksonville.
+The Capitol is a concrete building designed in the New Formalist style with metal louvers shading the windows.
+The design symbolized the modern development of Florida.